VickyHowe/Work-Order-Application-React/work_order_application/README.md

 # Work-Order-Application-React
 ### In Development
 A Work Order Software Cross Platform Application.
-This application links customer and business communication for work-order maintenance, creation and communication.
+This application links customer and business communication for work-order maintenance, creation and status.

 ## Target Audience